marcoutojr/COVID-19-Statistics-Brazil/README.md

 If you have any interest in Python coding and help in this project, please, take a look in the file ```COVID_19_Analysis.ipynb```.
 Any suggestions are very welcome!
 You can e-mail me as well: marco.couto@usp.br.

 The general scenario until 25/03/2020 is presented below.
-I also have included comparisons between the Brazilian states and the detail in SP State, the epicenter of the pandemic in Brazil.
-The series for each state start on the day of the first COVID-19 case confirmation in that state.
+I also have included comparisons between SP, RJ, MG and DF with Brazil, the Brazilian states with SP and the detail in SP State, the epicenter of the pandemic in Brazil.
+The series for each state starts on the day of the first COVID-19 case confirmation in that state.

 I intend to make daily updates in this dataset, whenever possible.

 ## Last update: 25/03/2020
 However, you can find all figures from the previous days in the folder ```Figures```.
-There, you will find all the plots for each state and all states comparisons with SP.
+There, you will find all the plots for each state and all states comparisons with SP and Brazil.

 ## Total COVID-19 cases per state in Brazil
 ![Total COVID-19 cases per state in Brazil](https://github.com/marcoutojr/COVID-19-Statistics-Brazil/blob/master/Figures/25_03_2020/Total_COVID19_cases_per_state_in_Brazil.png)